country4livin/Project-1-Repo/README.md

 ## Summary Statistics and Mean Bar Chart by Seasons
 Generated a summary statistics table of mean, median, variance, standard deviation, and SEM of the weighted price average.

 Generated a bar plot showing the weighted_price mean for each season.

-Graph can be found in Project 1 folder (Seasons_Bar_Graph.png)
+Analysis can be found in presentation and within Jupyter notebook observations.
 ## Comparison of seasons versus average weighted price
 Calculated the IQR and quantitatively determine if there are any potential outliers.